tmaiaroto/li3_access/README.md

 ###Simple Adapter

 The simple adapter is exactly what it says it is.
-It's so simple, in fact, that there aren't any tests for it.
-The simple adapter only checks that the data passed to is not empty and as a result its' configuration is just as easy.
+The check method only checks that the data passed to is not empty and as a result the configuration is trivial.

     Access::config(
         'simple' => array('adapter' => 'Simple')